artic-network/amplicon-nf/README.md

      workflows use the "tube map" design for that.
 See https://nf-co.re/docs/guidelines/graphic_design/workflow_diagrams#examples for examples.   -->
 <!-- TODO nf-core: Fill in short bullet-pointed list of the default steps in the pipeline -->

+## Acknowledgements

+This pipeline has been created as part of the ARTIC network project funded by the Wellcome Trust (collaborator award – `313694/Z/24/Z` and discretionary award – `206298/Z/17/Z`) and is distributed as open source and open access.
+All non-code files are made available under a Creative Commons CC-BY licence unless otherwise specified.
+Please acknowledge or cite this repository or associated publications if used in derived work so we can provide our funders with evidence of impact in the field.

 ## Usage

 > [!NOTE]